-Many areas in need of safe water are off-grid and in remote places.
-Even communities connected to a utility often have inconsistent service.
-Pricing can also rise without warning, becoming one of the higher ongoing operational expenses.
-Solar provides a predictable and reliable source of energy and has the potential to be an important component in a model that can be broadly replicated at scale.
+Many areas in need of safe water are in remote places that are off the grid, and communities that are connected to a utility often have inconsistent service.
+In addition to reliability challenges, electricity prices can rise without warning—which is why electricity is one of the higher ongoing operational expenses for a Safe Water Station.
+Installing solar panels at a station provides a predictable and reliable source of energy, and this technology has the potential to be an important component in a model that can be broadly replicated at scale.

-A reliable and low-cost source of energy is essential to making affordable safe water available consistently to a community.
-Finding alternate sources of energy is important for the development of an approach that can be taken to scale in remote regions that are completely off-grid.
+A reliable and low-cost source of energy is essential for making safe, affordable water consistently available to a community.
+In addition, finding alternate sources of energy is important for the development of an approach that can be taken to scale in remote, off-grid regions.

 To learn how you can help us develop solar energy in rural areas of Ghana and India, contact: Nat Paynter